renssies/homebridge-am43-blinds/README.md

 Please note that the identifiers in `allowed_devices` might be different depending on the platform you're on.
 However the should be the same between system reboots.

 # Known Issues
 - [ ] The plugin is mostly untested.
-So far I've only tested it on a MacBook Pro 2019.
+So far I've only tested it on a MacBook Pro 2019 and Raspberry Pi 3 Model B+
 - [ ] When seting up the motor you have to enter a password, however it doesn't seem to be used in the bluetooth calls I use in this plugin.
 This might become an issue later.

 # Todo